 Apprenticeships are not all alike.
 Top of the range degree apprenticeships are as good as a university degree.
-Below that there are many apprenticeships that offer a wide range of practical and theoretical training.
+Below these, there are many other apprenticeships that offer a wide range of practical and theoretical training.
 These are well respected in the industries they serve.
 And then there are others that do not amount to much at all.
 All the employers in our Apprenticeship Reviews offer high-class apprenticeships – ones that can form the foundation of a fine career.

 Answers to questions that may be bothering you before you commit to any apprenticeship programme.

 Q. Is this a real apprenticeship with a company, or a form of training?

 A. This is a real job, with us paying a lot of money to train you at the same time.

 Q. Is there a job at the end of it?

 A. Yes.
 We intend that all our apprentices will end up with full-time jobs with us.

 Q. Will I end up with a full university degree?

 Yes.
 An X degree from Y university is included in the apprenticeship, and it will have the same worth as that degree obtained directly from the university.
 (In businesses like engineering where the professional bodies require a Masters degree for entry, this should be on offer.)